 - Healthy applesauce muffins: use coconut oil and coconut sugar to make them healthier.
 Remember that the latter sweetens less than brown or white sugar, so they will not be as sweet.

-- Serving them: they are great warm and also at room temperature.
+- Serving them: They are great warm and at room temperature.

 - Storing these muffins: you can keep them at room temperature for two days or refrigerate them for 4-5 days.
 Always covered with plastic wrap or in an airtight container.
 Or freeze them for a month.
 I recommend you warm them in a medium oven before eating.